 Breeding: I have been breeding Golden Retrievers since 1978 under the Kennel name, Wynwood, as competitive obedience dogs, hunting and hunt test dogs and family companions.
 Bred 40+ Obedience Trial Champions along with Tournament Winners and placers.
 The Golden Retrievers that I have bred have been regularly rated among the top obedience dogs/all breeds.
 I have owned and bred multiple Outstanding producers, and bred the AKC “National Obedience Champion” for 2002.
 Wynwood was the FIRST Golden Retrieve kennel to produce four littermates that achieved the Obedience Trial Championship title.
 I breed 1 – 4 litters a year and have owned 20 Golden Retrievers to date.

 Club Involvement: Previously on the Board of Directors for the Ft.
 Detroit Golden Retriever Club and Marshbanks GRC of South Central MI.
 Chairperson for the 1989 Golden Retriever Club of America Jump Height Committee, a significant committee that was instrumental in lowering obedience jump heights for all breeds.
-Member of Marshbanks Golden Retriever Club, Michigan Flyways Retriever Club, The Golden Retriever Club of America and St Clair Flats HRC
+Member of Marshbanks Golden Retriever Club, Michigan Flyways Retriever Club, The Golden Retriever Club of America, St Clair Flats HRC and Wolverine Retriever Club

 Employment: Manager and Trainer at Canine Workshop, an obedience training school for dogs, for eight years.
 Owner of Dog Days, Inc., an obedience training school in Rochester, MI for eight years.